China's mega water diversion project benefits 140 million people

 Related Stories

-- Xi convenes symposium on follow-up development of China's mega water diversion project
+- Middle route of China's mega diversion project moves over 40 bln cubic meters of water

 Copyright © 2021 People's Daily Online.
 All Rights Reserved.